Destiny (video game series): Gameplay

-In addition to their Light abilities, the Guardian gains access to an arsenal of weapons and armor to help in their fight.
-Weapons, which include numerous varieties of guns as well as bows, swords, grenade and rocket launchers, fall into three classes of Kinetic (which lack elemental damage), Energy (which are tuned to one specific element), and Power weapons (which do larges amounts of damage but typically limited in ammo supply), with the Guardian able to equip one of each in combat.
-Armor pieces can be mixed to adjust the Guardian's innate attributes such as defense, melee attack power, and rate of cooldown for abilities.
-The Guardian's effectiveness in combat is also affected by their Power level (formerly Light level in the original Destiny), measured as an average of the Power level of all currently equipped gear.
-As the player completes activities, they can gain engrams that are decrypted into new weapons or armor pieces of higher Power level to help raise their Guardian's overall level.
-Certain weapons and armor pieces are considered exotic, providing a unique ability over other weapons or armor.
-Because of this advantage, players are only able to equip one exotic weapon and one exotic armor piece at a time.

 Content in Destiny includes both single-player, cooperative multiplayer, and competitive multiplayer modes.
 The games include a story mode where the player completes various missions, gaining rewards while progressing the lore within the game.
 Cooperative activities like strikes and seasonal events allow players to matchmake with friends or within their clan, or offer random matchmaking in game.
 More involved activities include dungeons and raids, typically requiring more coordination between members, and require players to group up before starting.
-Competitive modes include matches in the Crucible and, within Destiny 2, Gambit, a team-based multiplayer mode.
+Competitive modes include matches in the Crucible and, within Destiny 2, Gambit, a team-based multiplayer mode that combines elements of PvE and PvP.
 Nearly all activities are repeatable, allowing for players to continue to build experience and obtain rewards.

-Both Destiny and Destiny 2 have used expansions to add in new content to the game, including new weapons and armor, new story-driven missions, and new activities.
-Within Destiny 2, Bungie has since adopted a seasonal approach, with approximately one major expansion each year along with four seasons of additional content—Year 7 change to an episodic approach with three large episodes released throughout the year after the expansion.
+Both Destiny and Destiny 2 used expansions to add in new content to the game, including new weapons and armor, new story-driven missions, and new activities.
+Within Destiny 2, Bungie adopted a seasonal approach, with approximately one major expansion each year along with four seasons of additional content—Year 7 changed to an episodic approach with three large episodes released throughout the year after the expansion while Year 8 had two medium-sized expansions lasting about six months each with each expansion receiving one major update.